About San Francisco Counseling Center

 In psychotherapy, we form a relationship with our therapist, with specific intentions – to get to know ourselves more and perhaps to grow as a person or to be freed from relational patterns which hold us back.
 Relationships affect every area of our lives: work, play, romance, friendships, family and even sense of self.
 It is through the counseling relationship, then, that we can work to improve these areas of our lives.

 The relationship with a therapist is unique.
 It is like having a partner/guide who is there helping to make sense of things.
 It is different from a friend relationship since it is all about helping, and is focused in one direction.
-Moreover, friends often feel the need to agree or ‘side’ with you where a therapist will help you to explore situations from different angles, to gain a fuller understanding and a deeper grasp of the events and relationships in your life.
+Moreover, about friends often feel the need to agree or ‘side’ with you where a therapist will help you to explore situations from different angles, to gain a fuller understanding and a deeper grasp of the events and relationships in your life.
 The growth in the ‘controlled setting’ of a therapeutic relationship is what allows one to go out into the world of relationships with new tools, a shifted sense of self, greater self-esteem and to have a wider range of possibilities.